We've been farming this land since 1932. How's that for sustainable?

 Today, Hultgren Farms is an operating partnership between Duane & Nancy Hultgren, Nate Hultgren, and Noah Hultgren.
 All of the farm real estate is now owned by Hultgren Holdings LLC.

 Janice Hultgren, who also farmed with the family until the 1980s, still participates as a farm land owner near the home farm.
-Carly (Hagemyer) and Emily (Wright) continue their involvement with the farm through land ownership in Hultgren Family Limited Partnership.
+Carly (Hagemeyer) and Emily (Wright) continue their involvement with the farm through land ownership in Hultgren Holdings.

 We have embraced a minimum-tillage approach, and are utilizing cover crops and non-commercial fertilizer sources.
 We plant filter strips along waterways, and we are working with Fieldstock Realty to build wetland banks across West Central Minnesota.

 We are working hard to tell our story in Washington D.C., St. Paul, and in our local community.
-Our family serves on boards and committees such as Southern Minnesota Beet Sugar Cooperative, Minnesota Corn Growers, American Sugarbeet Growers Association, Kandiyohi County Corn & Soybean Growers, Heritage Bank, Minnesota Pollution Control Agency, St. Johns Township, Calvary Lutheran Church, and MACCRAY Schools.
+Our family has served on boards and committees such as Southern Minnesota Beet Sugar Cooperative, Minnesota Corn Growers, American Sugarbeet Growers Association, Kandiyohi County Corn & Soybean Growers, Minnesota Pollution Control Agency, St. Johns Township, Calvary Lutheran Church, Bethesda Nursing Homes, and MACCRAY Schools/West Central CEO.

 We are excited to build for the future through our Homestead Project.
 This will be our largest relationship undertaking as we connect new farmers in an innovative franchise network.